pypeaday/pype.dev/pype.dev/content/blog/great-wolf-lodge.md

     the game said our time expired...
 Turns out you have to pay $15 for another session of playing even if you already bought all the gear!

+## Tips for packing

+- I brought my lulu shirts but the wristband snags them and my sweatshirts like crazy - bring athletic hoodies and regular cotton t-shirts to avoid the snag
+- There is a Culver's literally down the street, you could walk... so if you' re starving at night and don't want to spend $29 on a personal pizza, you can take a quick hike for a butter burger

 ## Food

 We decided to try to save some money on food on this trip, but we had to be